How Much Does Security Awareness Training Cost? A Market Analysis

 5. Have monthly or quarterly check-ins from customer success

-These platforms do come at a premium cost which is the main downside.
-You will need to make an annual or multi-year commitment and can expect to pay between $1.50 to $4.00 a month per employee.
+These platforms do come at a premium cost, which is the main downside.
+You will need to make an annual or multi-year commitment and can expect to pay between USD$0.90 and USD$4.00 monthly per employee.

 Cost of managed security awareness training platforms

-Niche training providers have been and always will be a solid option for conducting security awareness training.
-These training providers are typically expensive but have some of the most in-depth training capabilities available.
+Niche training companies have been and always will be a solid option for conducting security awareness training.
+These training companies are typically expensive but have some of the most in-depth training capabilities available.

-When using a niche training provider, expect to pay between $3.00 to $6.00 a month per employee.
+When using a niche training company, expect to pay between USD$3.00 and USD$6.00 monthly per employee.

 Open-source tools are usually much more limited in capability and require significant investment from internal employees to get them off the ground.